 Q: What supplies do I need to bring?

-A: The Coastal Cleanup Program Team provides certain supplies through sponsor donations, but volunteers should bring the following items: plenty of water; sunscreen and a hat to protect yourself from the sun; insect repellent; close-toed shoes or sneakers to protect your feet; a camera to document volunteers in action and any strange items you may find; work gloves or rubber gloves.
-Trash and recycling bags are provided at the site.
+A: The Coastal Cleanup Program Team provides certain supplies through sponsor donations, but volunteers should bring the following items: bucket, plenty of water; sunscreen and a hat to protect yourself from the sun; insect repellent; close-toed shoes or sneakers to protect your feet; a camera to document volunteers in action and any strange items you may find; work gloves or rubber gloves.
+Trash bags and buckets are provided at the site, but we highly encourage volunteers to bring their own trash collection container such as a bucket.
 Thin surgical gloves and a few cotton work gloves are available at the site, but we encourage volunteers to bring their own kitchen gloves or work gloves for greater protection.
-A small backpack will help the volunteer to carry extra water and trash bags, a camera, and other necessary items as well as any beachcombing treasures that are found during the cleanup.
+A small backpack will help the volunteer to carry extra water and trash bags, a camera, and other necessary items as well as any beach combing treasures that are found during the cleanup.

 Q: Can participants from previous years be notified by e-mail about the event?